-Observation, participation, and teaching in the school setting for 10-16 weeks on full-day basis.
+Observation, participation, and teaching in the school setting for 10-16 weeks on a full-day basis.
 Student teachers are expected to participate in all aspects of public school responsibilities as part of the professional semester.
-A student-teaching fee is required.
+A student teaching fee is required.
 Grade of C or better required.
 REQUIRED: Admission to professional semester.
-Passing all Indiana CORE assessments, suicide prevention training, CPR certification.
-PREREQUISITE: 3.0 overall GPA; completion of 104 hours; senior standing.
+Passing all Indiana licensure exams (content and pedagogy), suicide prevention training, CPR certification.
+PREREQUISITE: 3.0 GPA (overall and content area for licensure); completion of 104 hours; senior standing.
 REPEAT: May be repeated up to a maximum of 20 hours.
 CONSENT: Department.
 OFFERED: Sem.
 I, II.